 6. Every single one of us is extremely powerful.

 People single handedly have planted entire forests, restored ecosystems of valleys until their springs flowed again by steadily planting a seed day by day over years.
 A change of direction of 1º may seem insignificant but 1000 miles down the road you will reach different town.
 The acquaintance of the acquaintance of the acquaintance of the acquaintance of your acquaintance is my acquaintance for sure.
-We are all connected by 6º of connection so a simple idea can literally reach the whole world in week simply be word of mouth.
+We are all connected by 6º of connection so a simple idea can literally reach the whole world in a week simply by word of mouth.

 The article How to Catalyze a Paradigm Shift to a Collaborative World goes into more detail about this.